pavelsof/ipatok/README.rst

 - ipapy_ is a package for working with IPA strings.
 - ipalint_ provides a command-line tool for checking IPA datasets for errors and inconsistencies.
+- asjp_ provides functions for converting between IPA and ASJP.

 licence